-On my way to work this morning and prepping for this story in the traffic, I tried to perform some mental gymnastics and calculate just how many electronic devices we have put out into people’s offices and homes since 1998.
+On my way to work this morning and prepping for this story in the traffic, I tried to perform some mental gymnastics and calculate just how many electronic devices (and thus electronic waste) we have put out into people’s offices and homes since 1998.

 Between notebooks, desktops, monitors, and servers, the numbers just grew in the millions.
 Soon, there was simply no more room in my head for the number of zeroes over the 20 years in question.